Language Specification

 fn my_function(my_map: [Key: Value]) {...}

-A map looks similar to a list, but has two types within the square brackets [].
-The first type is used as the lookup key.
+A map type is written with two types inside square brackets [].
+The first type is the key type.

 Map Instantiation